Patchwork Prism Baby Blanket

 The 2023 Stash-busting Afghan Mystery Crochet Along with Unraveled Mitten is a year-long crochet along that involves 20 different squares.
 Each square is 12″ x 12″ and is designed by a different participating designer.
 The squares are released every other week throughout 2023, with the last square being released in October (giving you plenty of time to finish your blanket to gift it!).
 To see the other blocks that have been released (there are some amazing blocks – you will want to check them out!), please visit: https://theunraveledmitten.com/2023/01/05/2023-stash-busting-crochet-along/

-If you prefer a printable pdf that includes printable gift tags for gifting you can purchase directly through me and save 10% off of what the price will be when the pattern is available on Ravelry (Valid for US residents only)!
+If you prefer a printable pdf that includes printable gift tags for gifting you can purchase directly through the Ravelry button below.

 Please note that due to this being a digital download, all sales are final and no refunds will be given.
 Thank you for your support!